EnHub-UK/EHS-to-HSEM-converter/README.md

 - `myScript/A__initialAnalysis.R` loads multiple EHS (raw) sources, converts them into *tibbles* and performs descriptive and survey analysis.

-- `myScript/B__conversion-HSEMs__export.R` & `myScript/B__conversion-HSEMs__allocation.R` convert the chosen raw dataset into a format employed by HSEMs, following the same methodology applied in the CHM
+- `myScript/B__conversion-HSEMs__export.R` & `myScript/B__conversion-HSEMs__allocation.R` convert the chosen raw dataset into a format employed by HSEMs.

-    > Hughes, M., Armitage, P., Palmer, J., & Stone, A. (2012).
-Converting English Housing Survey Data for Use in Energy Models.
+  A latest addition has extracted more contextual variables as those proposed in the employed methodology (eg. *'V568_RoofObstruction', 'V569_AccessSteps', 'V570_Exposition', 'V571_Rows', 'V572_Street', 'V573_Urbanity', 'V538_FrontEavesHeight','V539_RearEavesHeight', 'V515_IMD_Decile', 'V516_HouseholdComposition'*, etc. — see *Section H: Additional* in the script).

-- `myScript/C__households` extracts detailed information regarding household members for generating profiles.
+- `myScript/C__households` extracts detailed information regarding household members.
+This is also used for generating profiles.

-- `myScript/D__predictive.R` combines all the data sources into a single tables, with only common variables, to be used in predictive analysis (eg. random forests, j48, glm, ...)
+- `myScript/D__predictive.R` combines all the data sources into a single tables, considering only those with common variables.
+This is meant be used in predictive analysis (eg. random forests, j48, glm, ...)

 - `myScript/__setup` & `myScript/Aux` define libraries, functions and project variables.